nrfconnect/sdk-nrf/samples/bluetooth/peripheral_uart/README.rst

 RGB LED:
    The RGB LED channels are used independently to display the following information:

-   * Red channel blinks with a period of 2 seconds, duty cycle 50%, when the main loop is running (device is advertising).
+   * Red channel blinks with a period of two seconds, duty cycle 50%, when the main loop is running (device is advertising).
    * Green channel displays if device is connected.

 Button: